beckerluke/personal_changelog_mar_2020-master/README.md

 #### Tuesday, March 17th, 2020
 - Projects: Workout App: Modified addExercisePage form by creating a function to handle if form is completely filled out
+- Revisited and re-completed Lists and For Loops mission in [Dataquest's](https://www.dataquest.io/) Data Scientist in Python course